MarianoMolina/project_alice/README.md

 5. Run the appropriate script for your operating system:
    - Windows: Run `run.bat`
-   - Linux/Mac: Run the equivalent shell script
+   - Linux/Mac: Run `run.sh`
+Alternatively you can just execute run.py.

 This will build and launch the containers.
 Once ready, the frontend will be accessible at `http://localhost:4000/`.